EduardoZepeda/nexusStartPage/README.md

 There are a lot of things I would love to improve.
 Any contribution will be appreciated.

 - [ ] Create a better design
+- [x] Refactor code
 - [x] Add or remove sections directly on the website

+### Last changes

+Version 2.0

+All the code has been refactored, it's now cleaner and easier to read and mantain than its previous version.
+Because of the last the code is not compatible with the last version anymore.